kleijnweb/swagger-bundle/README.md

  * Coerce parameters to their defined types when possible.
  * Validate content and parameters based on your Swagger spec.
  * Configure routing based on your Swagger spec.
- * Handle standard status codes such as 500, 400 and 404.
  * Encode response data as JSON.
- * Return `application/vnd.error+json` responses when errors occur.
- * Utilize vnd.error's `logref` to make errors traceable.
  * Resolve JSON-Schema `$ref`s in your Swagger spec to allow reusable partial specs.

 ## Can:

  * (De-) Serialize objects using either the Symfony Component Serializer or JMS\Serializer
+ * Handle standard status codes such as 500, 400 and 404.
+ * Return `application/vnd.error+json` responses when errors occur.
+ * Utilize vnd.error's `logref` to make errors traceable.

 ## Won't:

  * Handle Form posts.
  * Generate your API documentation.
 Use your Swagger document, plenty of options.
  * Mix well with GUI bundles.
 The bundle is biased towards lightweight API-only apps.
- * Work with JSON Swagger documents (yet, see [#10](https://github.com/kleijnweb/swagger-bundle/issues/10)).
+ * Work with JSON Swagger documents.
  * Do content negotiation.
 May support XML in the future (low priority, see [#1](https://github.com/kleijnweb/swagger-bundle/issues/1)).

 __TIP:__ Want to build an API-only app using this bundle?
 Try [kleijnweb/symfony-swagger-microservice-edition](https://github.com/kleijnweb/symfony-swagger-microservice-edition).